Brett Kavanaugh Can’t Be Trusted

 At his first confirmation hearing in April 2004, Kavanaugh said he had never received material stolen from Democrats.
 He repeated that testimony in May 2006 under questioning by both Democratic Senators and Chairman Hatch.

-But emails released last week, after originally being deemed “committee confidential,” show that Kavanaugh was in frequent contact with Miranda and received material that had been stolen from the Senate Judiciary Committee server.
+But emails released earlier this month, after originally being deemed “committee confidential,” show that Kavanaugh was in frequent contact with Miranda and received material that had been stolen from the Senate Judiciary Committee server.
 These emails contradict his testimony under oath.

-When confronted by Senator Leahy last week, Kavanaugh stood by his earlier testimony, claiming that he never suspected the material he received was stolen and even arguing that it was “common” for the White House to receive strategic materials, like confidential letters or talking points, of Democratic staff.
+When confronted by Senator Leahy in the 2018 hearing, Kavanaugh stood by his earlier testimony, claiming that he never suspected the material he received was stolen and even arguing that it was “common” for the White House to receive strategic materials, like confidential letters or talking points, of Democratic staff.
 He repeated the claim that it was typical multiple times.
 He even testified: “It seemed like a lot of times the staff was cooperating at times … about judicial nominations.
 And so, it would not have raised anything in particular in my mind if we learned, Oh, Senator Leahy is concerned about this.”

 As former staffers who were there at the time, we find this testimony preposterous.
 While Democrats and Republicans worked together on non-controversial legislation and nominations, the fights over nominees Senators did oppose strongly — such as Miguel Estrada, Priscilla Owen, Bill Pryor and Charles Pickering — were full-fledged and often bitter on both sides.
 To suggest it would have been common to receive contents or descriptions of our memos, talking points, letters and other items about Democratic Senators’ strategies on how to defeat these highly controversial nominees is ridiculous.
 This is yet another deceptive claim by this nominee.